Harshrajsharma-dev/My-first-code-/README.md

 # My-first-code-
-In this code i am creating a basing calculator using python
+In this code i am creating a basic calculator using python